krockway/Credit_Risk_Analysis/README.md

     Precision = TP/(TP + FP)

-Recall is the portion of samples from a class which are correctly predicted by the model.
+Recall (or sensitivity) is the portion of samples from a class which are correctly predicted by the model.

     Recall = TP/(TP + FN)